-- 1337.
-Virginia Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1338.
-Syngenta owed its stakeholders, including Virginia Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1339.
+- 1894.
+Virginia Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1895.
+Syngenta owed its stakeholders, including Virginia Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1896.
 Syngenta breached its duty by acts and omissions including but not limited to: - a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
-Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risk that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
+Failing to adequately warn and instruct farmers on the dangers of

+- contamination by MIR162 and at least the substantial risk that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1340.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1897.
 Syngenta's negligence directly and proximately caused harm to Virginia Plaintiffs.
-These damages include but are not limited to damaged corn and reduced corn prices based on the inability to sell corn to the Chinese market. - 1341.
-Virginia Plaintiffs are thus entitled to an award of compensatory damages and preand post-judgment interest.
+These damages include but are not limited to damaged corn and reduced corn prices based on the inability to sell corn to the Chinese market. - 1898.
+Virginia Plaintiffs are thus entitled to an award of compensatory damages and preand post-judgment interest. - 1899.
+Syngenta acted consciously or deliberately with oppression, fraud, wantonness, and malice.
+Syngenta acted and failed to act with conscious disregard for the rights of others, including Virginia Plaintiffs, and was aware that harm would likely or probably result.
+Punitive damages are thus warranted.